josipcodes/numbers-game/TESTING.md

 ## Code Validation

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-**IMPORTANT**: You must provide a screenshot for each file you validate.

-**PRO TIP**: Always validate the live site pages, not your local code.
-There could be subtle/hidden differences.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### HTML

 I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.